feathersjs/feathers/support.md

 app.use('/todos', ensureAuthenticated, logRequest, todoService);
 ```

-Keep in mind that shared authentication (between REST and websockets) should use a service based approach as described in the [authentication section of the guide](/#authentication).
+Keep in mind that shared authentication (between REST and websockets) should use a service based approach as described in the [authentication section of the guide](/learn/authentication).

 ## What about Koa?

 Koa is a *"next generation web framework for Node.JS"* using ES6 generator functions instead of Express middleware.
 This approach does unfortunately not easily play well with Feathers services so there are no direct plans yet to use it as a future base for Feathers.

-There are however definitely plans of using ES6 features for Feathers once they make it into `node --harmony`, specifically:
+There are however definite plans of using ES6 features for Feathers once they make it into `node --harmony`, specifically:

 - [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/) instead of callbacks for asynchronous processing
 - [ES6 classes](http://wiki.ecmascript.org/doku.php?id=strawman:maximally_minimal_classes) for defining services.